Natural Adversaries: Fuzzing Autonomous Vehicles with Realistic Roadside Object Placements: Implementation and Evaluation

 Implementing \coolname involves three broad steps.
 First, some basic integration with and between the existing ADS and simulator, including a communication bridge, a trace generator, and the means of both checking a specification as well as calculating its robustness with respect to a trace.
 Second, the generation of natural scenarios consisting of (benign-appearing) adversarial roadside objects, as detailed in Section~\ref{sec:ourapporach_c1}.
 Finally, the implementation of our greedy gradient-based fuzzing engine, as elaborated on in Section~\ref{sec:greedy_guided_algorithm}.

-The target of our evaluation is version 7.0 of the Apollo ADS~\cite{apollo70} (the most recent version at the time of experimentation) with the LGSVL~\cite{rong2020lgsvl} simulator.
+The target of our evaluation is the LGSVL~\cite{rong2020lgsvl} simulator with version 7.0 of the Apollo ADS~\cite{apolloauto} (the latest version stable with LGSVL).
 To establish communication between Apollo and LGSVL, we utilise the official communication bridge, CyberRT~\cite{CyberRT}.
 For trace generation and specification evaluation/robustness, we use the implementation strategy described by LawBreaker~\cite{Sun-Poskitt-et_al22a}.
 In particular, the trace generator creates a trace $\pi$ by processing messages subscribed to by the ADS, whereas for specifying traffic laws, we utilise the domain-specific language provided by LawBreaker.
 To implement the quantitative semantics of those traffic laws, we embedded the \emph{RTAMT} tool~\cite{nivckovic2020rtamt} to compute the robustness of the specifications with respect to the trace obtained from the bridge.
-(Note that implementing \coolname for Autoware/CARLA follows a largely similar strategy, except for substituting the ROS bridge~\cite{carlaautowarebridge} for CyberRT.)
+(Note that implementing \coolname for Autoware/CARLA would follow a largely similar strategy, except for substituting the ROS bridge~\cite{carlaautowarebridge} for CyberRT.)

 In order to generate natural scenarios, we sourced common roadside objects from the Unity Asset Store~\cite{UnityStore}.
 As LGSVL is a Unity-based simulator, these could be directly placed into scenarios.
 The roadside objects we utilised in \coolname have been assembled into a single library that we have made available online~\cite{ourweb}.
 To ensure the objects are placed according to conventional road design guidelines, we constrained their placement according to the functions in Table~\ref{tab:restriction_spec}.
 These functions take a scenario as input and return a Boolean value to indicate whether the generated scenario is valid or not according to the guidelines.